Hosting your own Guy Fawkes celebration couldn’t be easier with this guide to traditional food on Bonfire Night. Prepare to feel toasty and warm.

 Sausages with onions, burgers and chilli.
 What could be more appealing when eaten around a fantastic fire?
 Keep your offering simple but don’t forget to cater for vegetarians here too.

 Think soup, mushy peas and baked beans.
 Anything that can be slurped or eaten with a spoon works a treat here.
 All of these items can be made in bulk and are very easy to heat up when required.

 And don’t forget those foil-wrapped potatoes – simple bake in the oven until tender, then split open, top with oodles of butter, salt & pepper and wrap in foil.
 So easy.

 Now is not the time for showstopper cakes laden with fancy decorations.
 Go for items that are easy to eat hand-held.
 Bonfire toffee, parkin, toffee apples or even flapjack are fine dessert contenders.

 Cosy Drinks to Snuggle With

 Bonfires, fireworks and sparklers need to be treated with due care and respect, so go steady on the alcohol.
 Hot chocolate and mulled fruit juice are crowd-pleasers for all ages.
-Masala chai (minus the rum) is also well suited to Bonfire Night.
+Masala chai (minus the rum) or Biscoff latte are also well suited to Bonfire Night.

 And that’s it.
 I doubt anybody will claim they are hungry after this little feast of food on Bonfire Night.